singhimalaya/javascript-applications/README.md

-# javascript-applications
+# Javascript applications

-👨‍💻 Collection of JavaScript applications.
+A collection of JavaScript applications created for fun.